Druzhba pipeline: 2019 oil contamination scandal

 The delivery of oil was halted on 20 April 2019 due to high concentrations of organic chloride found in the pipeline.
 These chemical compounds contaminated the pipeline and equipment in Russia and Europe causing an economic impact of billions of dollars.
 Investigation into the scandal is ongoing with individuals being detained in Russia suspected of having stolen oil and pouring in organochloride to the pipeline to cover up the theft.

 Disputes over payment for contaminated oil were ongoing a month later.

 By late May, a month after the contamination was discovered, Russia agreed to take back some of the 8-9m tons of contaminated oil remaining in the pipeline.

 Estimates of overall contaminated stock, including that still in the pipeline and other stock pumped to tankers or to storage range from 20-40m tons as of end May.
 This stock will all require dilution before it can be refined.

 In mid-September 2019, almost five months after the contamination was noticed, the Polish pipeline operator confirmed their section of the pipeline had been cleared of contamination and was operating normally.
 450,000 tons of contaminated oil had been moved to storage.

 Also in September 2019, oil companies BP and Total were trying to sell 2.3m barrels (over 300,000 tons) of tainted oil that they had received earlier from the pipeline.

-Belarus–Russia relations
+2020 Belarus–Russia

 In February 2020, Belarus threatened to take oil from the Druzhba pipeline if Russia did not supply it with the required volumes of crude oil.
 As of February 2022, Russian oil supplies to Belarus had not been agreed to for 2020 and shipments had dwindled to 500,000 tonnes, down from a previously planned 2 million tonnes.
-Belarusian President Alexander Lukashenko said Moscow hinted at an energy supply deal in exchange for Belarus merging with Russia, which caused talks to collapse.
+Belarusian president Alexander Lukashenko said Moscow hinted at an energy supply deal in exchange for Belarus merging with Russia, which caused talks to collapse.

+2023 comment on possible sabotage of pipeline

+In 2023, apparent classified U.S. intelligence documents released in the 2022–2023 Pentagon document leaks included a note of a conversation between the President of Ukraine and Deputy Prime Minister Yulia Svyrydenko in which Volodymyr Zelensky suggested blowing up the Druzhba pipeline to hit Hungarian industry, as Orbán's government was too friendly towards the Kremlin during the Russo-Ukrainian War.

+2025 attacks on Druzhba pipeline

+In 2025 Ukraine attacked the pipeline several times: the Nikolskoje and Unecha pump stations in August; in September attacks in Russia's Bryansk region, as well as on the Ilsky Oil Refinery in Russia’s Krasnodar region were reported.